lunarmodules/ldoc/doc/doc.md

 configuration file.
   - `merge` allow documentation from different files to be merged into modules without explicit **@submodule** tag
+  - `icon` an image that will be displayed under the project name on all pages

 _These only appear in the configuration file:_